 Years into using Power BI and we’re still finding new great ways to use it as the ultimate tool for developing reports and dashboards.
 Once again, we’ve added three more reports showing different real-life uses in the Power BI Showcase course.

 The Power BI Showcase is a collection of downloadable reports and dashboards that each dive into different industries and applications.
-Anyone who downloads them can have hands-on practice in analysing data and can study how these reports were put together.
+Anyone who downloads them can have hands-on practice in analyzing data and can study how these reports were put together.

 In this batch of new reports, we’re featuring one purchase summary, one report showing purchase, sales and inventory trends, and one COVID-19 global report.